stackitcloud/stackit-cli/docs/stackit_beta_public-ip_disassociate.md

 ## stackit beta public-ip disassociate

-Disassociates a public IP from a network interface or a virtual IP
+Disassociates a Public IP from a network interface or a virtual IP

 ### Synopsis

-Disassociates a public IP from a network interface or a virtual IP.
+Disassociates a Public IP from a network interface or a virtual IP.

 ```
 stackit beta public-ip disassociate [flags]